mattmakai/fullstackpython.com/source/content/pages/task-queues.rst

 :slug: task-queues
 :sort-order: 09

-Task queues handle asynchronous jobs that need to be processed outside the usual HTTP request-response cycle.
+Task queues handle background work that need to be processed outside the usual HTTP request-response cycle.
+These tasks are handled asynchronously because HTTP requests must be responded back to by the server as fast as possible otherwise the user experience in the web browser will suffer.
 The most common types of jobs for task queues include

 * calculating computationally expensive data analytics